LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 .. index:: pair: prolog_dialect; Flag

 ``prolog_dialect``
-   Name of the :term:`backend Prolog compiler` (an atom).
-This flag can be used for :ref:`conditional compilation <conditional_compilation_directives>` of Prolog specific code.
+   Identifier of the :term:`backend Prolog compiler` (an atom).
+This flag can be used for :ref:`conditional compilation <conditional_compilation_directives>` of Prolog compiler specific code.

 .. _flag_prolog_version:
 .. index:: pair: prolog_version; Flag